Automile/automile-net/README.md

 API information can be found at https://api.automile.com.
 If you need any help, we are here to help.
 Simply email us at support@automile.com or chat with us.

+The latest OpenAPI (fka Swagger) specification may be found at: https://api.automile.com/swagger/docs/v1

 :yum:

 **This library allows you to quickly and easily use the Automile API via C# with .NET.**